 His engagement at WSU includes service as Chair of the Advisory Council at WSU Tri-Cities, as Trustee of the WSU Foundation and as a board member of the Tri-Cities Cougar Club.

-He and his wife Jennifer have four children and one grandson and reside in Richland.
+He and his wife Jennifer have four children and two grandchildren and reside in Richland.

 Attorney, Rettig Osborne Forgette LLP